varabyte/kobweb/frontend/silk-icons-fa/README.md

 To populate it, I visited the
-[Font Awesome free icon search](https://fontawesome.com/search?o=a&m=free&f=classic%2Cbrands), inspected the site using dev tools, and visited each of the 12 pages, copying the DOM subtree under the `<div id="icon-results">` element into a temporary text file.
+[Font Awesome free icon search](https://fontawesome.com/search?o=a&m=free&f=classic%2Cbrands), inspected the site using dev tools, and visited each of the 12 pages, copying the DOM subtree under the `<div id="icons-results">` element into a temporary text file.

 I then manually reorganized the results (into solid, regular, and brand subsets) and migrated the XML format into the